matlab2tikz/matlab2tikz/test/README.md

 ---------------
 These tests allow easy comparison of a native PDF `print` output and the output produced by `matlab2tikz`.
-For the large amount of cases, however, this comparison has become somewhat unwieldly.
+For the large amount of cases, however, this comparison has become somewhat unwieldy.

 You can execute the tests using `testGraphical;` or, equivalently, `makeLatexReport(testGraphical)`.
 This generates a LaTeX report in `test/tex/acid.tex` which can then be compiled.
 Compilation of this file can be done using the Makefile `test/tex/Makefile` if you are on a Unix-like system (or have cygwin installed on Windows).